google/WebFundamentals/src/content/en/updates/posts/2016/02/chrome-49-deprecations.markdown

 filter](https://www.chromestatus.com/features#removed).
 We will also try to summarize some of the changes, reasoning, and migration paths in these posts.

-In Chrome 49 (Beta Feb 2nd, 2016) we have seen an number of changes to Chrome
+In Chrome 49 (Beta Feb 2nd, 2016.
+Estimated stable date: March 2016) we have seen an number of changes to Chrome

 ### Use of "css" prefix in getComputedStyle(e).cssX is deprecated